 Student Training Clinic:

 The schedule at each of our two student training clinics changes based on students schedules.
-Currently in Grafton we have Monday afternoons.
-Currently for Green Bay we has Wednesday day, Thursday Evening appointments.
+Currently in Grafton we have Monday afternoons and evenings and Tuesday mornings.
+Currently for Green Bay we has Wednesday morning and afternoon appointments.
 These appointments book up fast, so call early.
 We are a training facility, so schedule is subject to change with each class or every couple months.

 Check our Professional Massage Therapists page for their schedules.
 Grafton professionals Nick is Tuesday — Saturday, Lacey Fridays and almost every other Saturday.